What would you have done?

 I admitted that, at first, I was a bit hesitant to stand up and start organising the meeting.
 As the only woman in the room, I almost felt like I was the “maid” for the meeting.

 That’s when my second colleague piped in and thanked me for mentioning that.
 "I had the same feeling.
 It was almost embarrassing,” he said.

 It was a true dilemma.
 Before I stood up, I hesitated and told myself that, as the most senior representative of my company, I was not going to take on menial tasks of facilitating the meeting.
 “I will not do this and put myself into this lower position,” I thought.

-But then I realized that my skills and input had really saved the meeting.
-My and my colleagues’ first instinct was wrong and luckily, I was able to reframe in the moment and clear my path.
+But then I realised that my skills and input had really saved the meeting.
+Me and my colleagues’ first instinct was wrong and luckily, I was able to reframe in the moment and clear my path.

 To really understand what had happened, I tried to look at the two different “frames” through which my colleagues and I had viewed the meeting.

 Frame 1: Facilitating the meeting was beneath my position.
 I should stay in my seat and wait for someone else to take on that role.